If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Manual Build

-Very near completion, The only major difference is the coin hud.
+Very near completion, the only major difference is the coin HUD.

 SM64 E3PressEventRedCoin.png